Do you ever get questions about whether you accept Apple Pay as a payment method on your order forms?

 Apple Pay is a smart and safe way to reach more consumers

-By accepting payments with Apple Pay via Stripe Checkout, you’ll give your customers a payment option they want and gain access to additional markets across the globe.
+By accepting payments with Apple Pay via Stripe Checkout or Square, you’ll give your customers a payment option they want and gain access to additional markets across the globe.
 Currently, users in more than 50 countries and regions can use Apple Pay.

-Combined with Stripe Checkout’s extensive language and currency capabilities (plus security compliance), Apple Pay helps you extend your brand into new regions with confidence.
+Combined with Square and Stripe Checkout’s extensive language and currency capabilities (plus security compliance), Apple Pay helps you extend your brand into new regions with confidence.

 On the privacy front, Apple doesn’t store or monitor the transactions that consumers make with Apple Pay.
 The company states that it doesn’t know what people are purchasing, nor does it save transaction information.